aducin/Balls/README.md

 # Balls

-Balls-project allows the user to draw 30 standard baskets with randomly chosen (from 1 to 10) amount of unique numbered-balls (between 1 and 999).
+Balls-project allows the user to draw 30 standard baskets with randomly chosen (from 1 to 10) amount of unique-numbered balls (between 1 and 999).
 The user may also dispose of his own basket that contains up to 100 items (the amount of user`s basket may be set before the drawing begins).